 Fabric and Other Supplies

-- 54″+ wide Home Décor weight fabric for the underlay of each tablecloth set, following the measurement guide above, we used the following two beauties – on sale and available now from Fabric Depot:
+- 54″+ wide Home Décor weight fabric for the underlay of each tablecloth set, use the measurement guide above to determine yardage

-- 54″+ wide sheer fabric for the overlay of each tablecloth set, following the measurement guide above, we used the following gorgeous sheers – on sale and available now from Fabric Depot:
+- 54″+ wide sheer fabric for the overlay of each tablecloth set, use the measurement guide above to determine yardage

-- 3½” decorative tassels: TWO for the long overlay, FOUR for the square overlay; we used Elegance Tassels in Ivory, available as a two-pack from Fabric Depot
+- 3½” decorative tassels: TWO for the long overlay, FOUR for the square overlay

-- Clover Hot Hemmer, which is what we used to make all this hemming much faster and easier
+- Clover Hot Hemmer, what we used to make all the hemming much faster and easier

 - All purpose thread to match fabric